MA Degree Requirements

 5. Two departmental research seminars.
 These should be designated as “seminars” or “research seminars”.
 Geog 500, 511, 502 and 513 and any of the “methods” course listed above do not count toward this requirement.
 In some cases, a “directed readings” course (Geog 600) may count in lieu of this requirement.
 To petition for this substitution, the Geog 600 faculty member should write an appeal to the Graduate Program Coordinator.
 Please direct any questions about whether a specific 500-level Geog course counts toward this requirement to James Baginski.

 1. The completion of at least 36 credits of graduate work, including 18 graded credits.
-If a thesis is written, students must complete at least 9 credits of Geography 700 (Thesis Preparation).
+At least nine of these credits must be Geography 700 (Thesis Preparation).

 2. A minimum of three full-time (at least 9 credits) quarters of residence credits.
 Part-time quarters may be accumulated to meet one quarter’s worth of this requirement.